Fission product yield: Definitions

+Examples

+The main fission products can be distinguished based on their lifetime: medium- or long-lived fission products, as presented in the two tables below.

 Mass vs. yield curve

 If a graph of the mass or mole yield of fission products against the atomic number of the fragments is drawn then it has two peaks, one in the area zirconium through to palladium and one at xenon through to neodymium.
 This is because the fission event causes the nucleus to split in an asymmetric manner, as nuclei closer to magic numbers are more stable.

 Yield vs. Z - This is a typical distribution for the fission of uranium.
 Note that in the calculations used to make this graph the activation of fission products was ignored and the fission was assumed to occur in a single moment rather than a length of time.
 In this bar chart results are shown for different cooling times (time after fission).

 Because of the stability of nuclei with even numbers of protons and/or neutrons the curve of yield against element is not a smooth curve.
 It tends to alternate.

 In general, the higher the energy of the state that undergoes nuclear fission, the more likely a symmetric fission is, hence as the neutron energy increases and/or the energy of the fissile atom increases, the valley between the two peaks becomes more shallow; for instance, the curve of yield against mass for Pu-239 has a more shallow valley than that observed for U-235, when the neutrons are thermal neutrons.
 The curves for the fission of the later actinides tend to make even more shallow valleys.
 In extreme cases such as 259Fm, only one peak is seen.

 Yield is usually expressed relative to number of fissioning nuclei, not the number of fission product nuclei, that is, yields should sum to 200%.